-Constructed in 1718, The Old Corner Book Store is one of the oldest Commercial building and was home to the 19th Century publishing giants.
-It was previously constructed as a home and an apothecary shop to Dr Thomas Crease.
+Constructed in 1718, The Old Corner Book Store is one of the oldest Commercial buildings and was home to the 19th Century publishing giants.
+It was previously constructed as a home and an apothecary shop for Dr. Thomas Crease.
 It later housed a number of booksellers and publishers, the most famous of which was Ticknor and Fields.

 8. Paul Revere House

-The Paul Revere House was owned by the legendary patriot, built in 1680 is the oldest remaining structure that which is a Home.
-As is typical early Massachusetts Bay Timber construction, the L‐shaped townhouse contains spacious rooms.
+The Paul Revere House was owned by the legendary patriot, built-in 1680 is the oldest remaining structure that which is a Home.
+As is typical of early Massachusetts Bay Timber construction, the L‐shaped townhouse contains spacious rooms.
 The main block of the three‐story dwelling consisted of four structural bays demarcated by heavy framing posts and overhead beams.
 The larger ground‐floor room in this main block was dominated by its chimney bay and adjoining lobby entrance.
-The exterior features double casement windows and 2nd floor overhangs installed in the rear elevation.
+The exterior features double casement windows and 2nd-floor overhangs installed in the rear elevation.

 9. Old State House

 It stands as one of the oldest surviving buildings.
-The building served as the centre of civic, political and business life.
-Built in 1713, the red brick building is highly symmetrical and ornamented.
-Façade is where one can find, elaborated clear glass windows, Gable Roof, Bull’s eye windows and a ceremonial balcony.
+The building served as the centre of civic, political, and business life.
+Built-in 1713, the red brick building is highly symmetrical and ornamented.
+The façade is where one can find, elaborated clear glass windows, Gable Roof, Bull’s eye windows, and a ceremonial balcony.
 The Georgian Style building with formal ornamentation was designed by a trained British Architect, which is put to adaptive use today.

 The 1754 Granite Building is home to over 330 years of History.
 As one of the oldest churches, it houses the oldest American pulpit still in continuous use.
 The existing stone structure was built around the original wooden structure in order to continue holding worship during construction.
 The magnificent interior is considered the finest example of Georgian architecture in North America.